Factorization Regret mediates compositional generalization in latent space

-Misalignment between the RNN's state space and the true latent space could be explained mechanistically as entanglement.
+Misalignment between the Echo State network's internal space and the true latent space could be explained mechanistically as entanglement.
 Entanglement in an RNN's representation may emerge from the mixing of information by temporal correlations between neurons \citep{miller2023cognitive}.
 Therefore, we hypothesized that training only a read-in and read-out on an evidence accumulation task, which demands temporal correlations, would not only fail to overcome this entanglement, but would exacerbate it.
 Indeed, Principal Component Analysis (PCA) on the marginal beliefs for network and Bayesian agents was consistent with this prediction.
 When performing PCA on marginal beliefs after a single observation, all representations appeared factorized (\autoref{fig:mania}).
-Yet PCA on the marginal beliefs at the end of inference appeared entangled for the Echo State and Naive Bayes (\autoref{fig:manib}) who lose the ability to differentiate $r_c$ from $r_{c'}$.
-Additionally, the Joint and Fully Trained representation allocates low entropy beliefs (i.e. high confidence) to all $(r_c, r_{c'})$ pairs.
-In contrast, the Echo State network and Naive Bayes represent confidence in an orthogonal direction to $r_c$ and $r_{c'}$.
+Yet PCA on the marginal beliefs at the end of inference appeared entangled for the Echo State and Naive Bayes (\autoref{fig:manib}) which lose the ability to differentiate $r_c$ from $r_{c'}$.
+Additionally, the Joint and Fully Trained representations allocate low entropy beliefs (i.e. high confidence) to all $(r_c, r_{c'})$ pairs.
+In contrast, the Echo State and Naive Bayes represent confidence in an orthogonally to $r_c$ and $r_{c'}$.

-The following section provides a potential source of this link between the entanglement in mechanistic and analytical solutions.
-Let $\mathbf{e}_r \in \{0,1\}^R$ represent a one-hot indicator vector which inquires about the probability of realization $r$.
+For a mechanistic account of this entanglement, let $\mathbf{e}_r \in \{0,1\}^R$ represent a one-hot indicator vector which inquires about the probability of realization $r$.
 In $P_{z^i}(o^i \mid r)$, the mapping from scalar $z^i$ to a vector of $R$ updates is mediated by expansion $f(z^i)$.
 For $C=1$, inquiring about a specific realization $r=r'$ projects the indicator vector onto the likelihood via: